Ilxxll/MSE544_Week2_Hands_on/README.md

   - You will need to initiate conda if this is your first time using it on Hyak.
 - `exec bash`
   - Restart bash to enable conda initiation.

-d.
-Get an interactive node on hyak:

-You can use command:
-- `srun -p compute -A stf --nodes=1 --ntasks-per-node=4 --time=2:00:00 --mem=100G --pty/bin/bash`

-The above command will allocate a node from the stf partition.

-Alternatively, you can use command:
-- `srun -p ckpt -A stf --nodes=1 --ntasks-per-node=4 --time=2:00:00 --mem=100G --pty /bin/bash`

-This allows you to use idle resources from other groups across the cluster using the checkpoint partition.

-Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs

-e.
-Set the number of threads can be run at same time:
-- `export OMP_NUM_THREADS=4`

-f.
-Activate the environment you created.
-- `conda activate marco1`

-g. run the python script.
-First make sure in your current working directory, there is your marco.py and the folder named marcodata.

-Here are 2 options for you to run the python script:
-- Option1: `python3 marco.py > output`
-  - The output from training process will be saved in the file named `output`.
-- Option2: `nohup python3 marco.py > output &`
-  - This will run python script in the background, which allow you to work on any other new command while the script is running.

-h.The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
-As the training process going on, you can find the weights of your models saved under the same folder as well.
-They are named as `marco+number of epoch+validation accuracy+’.hdf5`
+- Press `ctrl + D`
+  - Exit the current interactive session

-### Step 4: Train the CNN as a batch job on Hyak.<a name="step4"></a>
+### Step 3-2: Train the CNN as a batch job on Hyak.<a name="step3-2"></a>

+Now you have your python code, the python environment and the data you need.
+Now you can start your training .

 a.
-Prepare the python code and python environment after logging on to Hyak:

-The steps are the same as above **step3.a,b,c**.
-No need to repeat if you already completed **step3.a,b,c**.

-b.
-Change the parameter for the script:
+Change the parameter for the slrum script:

 - Make sure in your current working directory, there is your `marco.py` and the folder named `marcodata`.

 - Prepare the slurm script in this current directory (download the script from canvas first).
+  - Read the script to get familiar with it.
   - Replace the ‘chdir=’ in the script with the path of this directory.
   - You may also need to set the ‘time=’ to a value in according to the number of epochs you specified to run in your marco.py.
 - (Hint: Use `vi` command)

-c.
-Submit with the command:
+b.Submit with the command:

 - `sbatch script`

 **Troubleshooting:**